 Located in the Dales of Northern England lies the Yorkshire Dales village of Leyburn a quaint historic market town offering some ruggedly attractive Dales holiday cottages for visitors.
-The town sits in Lower Wensleydale amongst some of the Yorkshire’s best walking trails.
+The town sits in Lower Wensleydale amongst some of Yorkshire’s best walking trails.
 For example, you shouldn’t miss out on Leyburn’s Shawl walk where you’ll learn more about the Mary Queen of Scots.
-The walk offers a wonderful view over the town and the Dales countryside above it, and then drops into a stroll of about seven miles, returning back to Leyburn.
+The walk offers a wonderful view over the town and the Dales countryside above it and then drops into a stroll of about seven miles, returning back to Leyburn.

 Eastburn Cottage is a magnificent 17th-century farmhouse with an open fire, original beams and sleeps 7.
 This cosy Yorkshire Dales holiday cottage sits in the heart of the traditional village of Newbiggin, a stroll from a charming pub and 3 miles from the North Yorkshire market town of Leyburn.

 Gaze upon fields blanketed in snow or greet the sun in the south-facing garden at Lavender Cottage, a romantic holiday cottage for couples in the Yorkshire Dales village of Askrigg.
 Enjoy the 1-bedroom, pet-friendly holiday cottage with its antique furnishing, cosy open fire and rural views.

 Visit the three exquisite art galleries dotted around the town, all hosting fine work by artists living locally as well as artists from other areas.
 Enjoy a genuine market town experience with friendly market stalls and independent boutiques and shops decorating the cobbled streets.